 2. Outdoor Use

 Protect Your Garden: In the garden, sprinkle diatomaceous earth around the base of plants and on the leaves where stink bugs are feeding.
 Since DE is a dry powder, it will need to be reapplied after rain or heavy watering.
+This is a great method to get rid of stink bugs in the garden.

 Barrier Around Your Home: Create a barrier of diatomaceous earth around the foundation of your home to prevent stink bugs from entering.
 Apply the powder in a band a few inches wide along the perimeter of your house.